crossplane/oam-kubernetes-runtime/examples/dependency/README.md

 +     key: test
 ```

 Then the dependency will meet the requirement.
-You should see that the field "spec.key" of `sink` workload has been filled:
+You should see that the `sink` workload appears and
+the field `spec.key` of `sink` workload has been filled:

 ```shell script
 $ kubectl get foo sink -o yaml